yugabyte/platform-go-client/docs/UniverseBackupRequestFormData.md

 ### NewUniverseBackupRequestFormData

-`func NewUniverseBackupRequestFormData(platformVersion string, storageConfigUUID string, ) *UniverseBackupRequestFormData`
+`func NewUniverseBackupRequestFormData(storageConfigUUID string, ) *UniverseBackupRequestFormData`

 NewUniverseBackupRequestFormData instantiates a new UniverseBackupRequestFormData object This constructor will assign default values to properties that have it defined,